 If your refrigerator light has gone out for good, you’re in the right place.
 We provide brand specific instructions to get your back up and running.
-For the majority of you, an appliance bulb is all you need, such as this GE 40W Appliance Bulb.
+For the majority of you, an appliance bulb is all you need, such as this GE Appliance Incandescent Light Bulb 40W A15 E26.
 Read on to see how to choose the correct bulb!

 About Refrigerator Light Bulbs

 There are some key differences between refrigerator and regular light bulbs.

 - Refrigerator light bulbs are usually 25W-40W and either clear or frosted

 - They are more heavy-duty than regular bulbs and have a protective coating to handle the cold damp environment

 - More filament supports for shocks and vibrations (The filament is the small thread-like coil).

 - They don’t take any time to warm up and light up to full brightness when switched on